rust-lang/regex/HACKING.md

 engine (or engines) to use.

 The logic for choosing which engine to execute is in src/exec.rs and is documented on the Exec type.
-Exec values collection regular expression Programs (defined in src/prog.rs), which contain all the necessary tidbits for actually executing a regular expression on search text.
+Exec values contain regular expression Programs (defined in src/prog.rs), which contain all the necessary tidbits for actually executing a regular expression on search text.